Portuguese Naval Aviation: Navy's Helicopter Squadron

 The Navy's Helicopter Squadron (Esquadrilha de Helicópteros da Marinha, EHM) was created as part of the Navy's acquisition program of the new Vasco da Gama-class frigates, which included a helicopter as an anti-submarine warfare system.

 In 1977, with the need to replace older ships in its fleet, the Portuguese Navy created a work group (Grupo de Trabalho de Actualização dos Meios Navais) to study the purchase of new ships, including new frigates.
 This work group also proposed the acquisition of helicopters to equip the new frigates.
 However, mostly due to lack of funds, a decision wasn't made to acquire new equipment.

 Finally in the middle of the 1980s, with the continuation of the Cold War and the need to modernize the naval fleet, a decision was made to purchase new frigates with the capacity to operate helicopters.
 At the end of the decade of 1980, the Navy started evaluating both the Kaman SH-2 Seasprite and Westland Lynx as the frigate's on-board helicopters.
 In August 1988 a group of officers were sent to Plymouth, United Kingdom to undergo the Air Engineer Application Course, at the Royal Naval Engineering College, to start receiving training in aerodynamics, shipborne aeronautical systems, engine maintenance, and the control and certification of all maintenance procedures.
-In April 1989 the officers continued their training at HMS Daedalus, and later were divided into two groups and sent to receive their certifications at 829 Naval Air Squadron and 715 Naval Air Squadron of the Royal Navy Air Arm.
+In April 1989 the officers continued their training at HMS Daedalus, and later were divided into two groups and sent to receive their certifications at 829 Naval Air Squadron and 715 Naval Air Squadron of the Royal Navy's Fleet Air Arm.

 Having returned to Portugal in October 1989, the officers that underwent training in the United Kingdom integrated a new work group for the acquisition of the naval helicopters (Grupo de Trabalho para a Aquisição dos Helicópteros, GTAH).
 In December 1989 the final decision was made to acquire five Westland Super Lynx Mk.95 helicopters.